lirui-cyber/Accent-Recognition-Multitask-System-with-ASRInit/README.md

 ## Data preparation
   1. All the data used in the experiment are stored in the `data` directory, in which train is used for training, valid is the verification set, cv_all and test are used for testing respectively.
-  2. In order to better reproduce my experimental results, you can download the data set first, and then directly change the path in `wav.scp` in different sets in `data` directory.
+  2. In order to better reproduce my experimental results, you can download the data set first, and then directly change the path in `wav.scp` in different sets in `data` directory. <br>
   You can also use the `sed` command to replace the path in the wav.scp file with your path.
 ```
 egs:
 origin path: /home/zhb502/raw_data/2020AESRC/American_English_Speech_Data/G00473/G00473S1002.wav